-EAF UN-2005
+EAF\UN-2007

-A unique feature among activation libraries is the inclusion of an uncertainty file, EAF\UN, containing data for all cross sections.
-Reference 18 describes the uncertainty data for EAF 3.1 while reference 15 describes the modifications made for EAF-2005.
+A unique feature among activation libraries is the inclusion of an uncertainty file, EAF\UN, containing data for all neutron-induced cross sections.
+Reference 20 describes the uncertainty data for EAF 3.1 while reference 16 describes the modifications made for EAF-2007.
 The uncertainty data are very simplified, with no covariance information; however the file enables FISPACT to give broad-brush estimates of uncertainties for fusion applications.

-EAF\DEC-2005
+EAF DEC-2007

 In addition to cross sections the other basic quantities required by an inventory code are information on the decay properties (such as half-life) of all the nuclides considered.
 These data are available in the various evaluated decay data libraries.
 FISPACT is able to read the data directly in ENDF/B-V or -VI format; it requires no pre-processing to be done.
-EAF\DEC-2005 is based primarily on the JEF-2.2 radioactive decay data library, with additional data from recent UK evaluations.
-However, not all of the 2192 nuclides that are needed are included in such sources.
+EAF\DEC-2007 is based primarily on the JEFF-3.1 and JEF-2.2 radioactive decay data libraries, with additional data from recent UK evaluations.
+However, not all of the 2231 nuclides that are needed are included in such sources.
 For these nuclides data are taken from sources such as Brown and Firestone and ENDF/B-VI format files are constructed.
-Reference 21 documents the EAF\DEC-2005 library.
+Reference 24 documents the EAF\DEC-2007 library.